-Furthermore, since the designing process is made around the couple human-robot, the interaction becomes the core of the workplace, enabling the collaborative environment.
+Furthermore, since the design process is performed around the human–robot pair, their interaction is placed at the core of the workplace, enabling a collaborative environment.

 Figure 5.
-Second level digraph representation for HRC workplace; initial nodes are circled in red
+Second-level digraph representation for an HRC workplace; initial nodes are circled in red

-workplace multi-level Graph-based modeling
+workplace multi-level Graph-based modelLing

-Workplace design involves a multitude of requirements, standards constraints, technological constraints and design parameters characterised by intertwined relations.
+Workplace design involves a multitude of requirements, standard constraints, technological constraints and design parameters characterised by intertwined relations.

-All these elements cause a dense network of relationships that is quite difficult to track and respect in the design phase.
-This aspect is more significant in the context of anthropocentric design due to a higher number of relations related to human space.
+All these elements result in a dense network of relationships that is quite difficult to track and respect in the design phase.
+This aspect is more significant in the context of anthropocentric design due to the larger number of relations related to human space.

-Dealing with a such multitude of relations requires a decomposition approach able to deep and build step-by-step the relations.
+Dealing with such a multitude of relations requires a decomposition approach able to deepen and build the relations step by step.

-Patalano et al. [24] proposed a multi-level approach based on graphs to face the design of complex product using di-graph for managing and tracking the components relations.
+Patalano et al. [24] proposed a multi-level approach based on graphs in the design of complex products using a digraph to manage and track the component relations.

-Graph theory [25] provides a lot of efficient tools to record and manage a huge amount of information as well as to track their relationships.
-It provides an abstraction from the real model preserving all dependencies and relations among the elements involved.
-Graph theory is characterised by a set of nodes and edges (G={N,E}) [26] and it uses array for data organization.
-The most significant matrix is the adjacency matrix that highlights the connection among the nodes; the element 1 or 0 means the row element is related to the column element, or not.
-Direct graph (digraph) [27] were used in this paper.
-The nodes are connected by means of arrows that explain the relation between two nearby nodes.
+Graph theory [25] provides many efficient tools to record and manage a large amount of information as well as to track their relationships.
+It provides an abstraction from the real model preserving all dependencies and relations between the elements involved.
+Graph theory is characterised by a set of nodes and edges (G={N,E}) [26], and it uses an organogram for data organisation.
+The most significant matrix is the adjacency matrix that highlights the connection between the nodes; the elements of 1 or 0 mean the row element is either related to the column element or not.
+Direct graphs (digraphs) [27] were used in this paper.
+The nodes are connected by arrows that explain the relation between the two nearest nodes.

-Using a multi-level graph-based approach, it is possible to easy organize, exploit and manipulate, the various elements of the workplace, keeping track of them.
-Indeed, graphs are used in several fields, such as networks of people, electronics, ergonomics, engineering, and others, because of their versatility [28].
+Using a multi-level graph-based approach, it is possible to easily organise, exploit and manipulate the various elements of the workplace, helping to keep track of them.
+Indeed, graphs are used in several fields, such as networks of people, electronics, ergonomics and engineering, because of their versatility [28].

-In the context of anthropocentric design we have proposed three levels of details (Figure 4) where nodes are associated to different elements depending to the belonging level while directed edges always represent the relations.
-In this abstract model of a workplace, the characterization of the workplace comes from the combination of its basic elements, identified as nodes [25], where human intervention stands out from the beginning of the design process as a central element of the network, pointing out on its importance.
-Thus, the human presence is not more seen only as a constrain, for safety reasons, but, in conjunction with the robot, as the core of the workplace because of their interaction.
+In the context of anthropocentric design, we have proposed three levels of detail (Figure 4) in which nodes are associated with different elements depending on their level of belonging, and directed edges always represent the relationships.
+In this abstract model of a workplace, the characterisation of the workplace comes from the combination of its basic elements, identified as nodes [25], where human intervention stands out from the beginning of the design process as a central element of the network, emphasising its importance.
+Thus, the human presence is no longer seen only as a constraint, for safety reasons, but, in conjunction with the robot, as the core of the workplace because of the interactions.

-The whole collaborative workplace is assumed to be a first level node.
-The second level is composed by functional elements defined by a logical decomposition.
-Such elements are named second level nodes:
+The whole collaborative workplace is assumed to be a first-level node.
+The second level is composed of functional elements defined by a logical decomposition.
+Such elements are called second-level nodes:

 (PL) Physical Limit: physical limit of the cell